Most cynicism cuts no deeper than the shabby pretences that it mocks, though the world is so shallow that it cuts right through it.

 Most scepticism is an amalgam of ignorance and presumption.
 Some people boast that they are sceptics, since they judge the truth of every idea that they meet by the test of how closely it aligns with the listless opinions that they already hold.
 ‘With most of us,’ Lichtenberg says, ‘disbelief in a thing is based on blind belief in some other thing.’
 Few of us know enough to have the right to be sceptics.
 But we still take pride in challenging the notions which we lack the acuity to grasp.

 What is our scepticism but our smug common sense patrolling the boundaries of our unchallenged convictions, to halt interloping facts from making a breach in our self-assurance?
-It’s easier to doubt a proposition than it is to examine it.

 A lot of people use scepticism as a rug to muffle truths that they don’t want to hear.